fusion-engineering/nalgebra-numpy/README.md

 You can use [`matrix_from_numpy`](https://docs.rs/nalgebra-numpy/latest/nalgebra_numpy/fn.matrix_from_numpy.html) to copy the data into a new matrix, or one of [`matrix_slice_from_numpy`](https://docs.rs/nalgebra-numpy/latest/nalgebra_numpy/fn.matrix_slice_from_numpy.html) or [`matrix_slice_mut_from_numpy`](https://docs.rs/nalgebra-numpy/latest/nalgebra_numpy/fn.matrix_slice_mut_from_numpy.html) to create a view.
+If a numpy array is not compatible with the requested matrix type, an error is returned.

 Keep in mind though that the borrow checker can not enforce rules on data managed by a Python object.
 You could potentially keep an immutable view around in Rust, and then modify the data from Python.
 For this reason, creating any view -- even an immutable one -- is unsafe.

+## Conversion from nalgebra to numpy.

+A nalgebra matrix can also be converted to a numpy array, using [`matrix_to_numpy`](https://docs.rs/nalgebra-numpy/latest/nalgebra_numpy/fn.matrix_to_numpy.html).
+This function always creates a copy.
+Since all nalgebra arrays can be represented as a numpy array, this directly returns a [`pyo3::PyObject`](https://docs.rs/pyo3/latest/pyo3/struct.PyObject.html) rather than a `Result`.

 ## Examples.